Stephen

 demand for precious metals.
 In earlier times such was desirable

-More modernly, in addition to decorative purposes, precious metals
+regents.
+More modernly, in addition to decorative purposes,

-are employed throughout the world in products such as electronics.
+precious metals are employed throughout the world in products

-increasing industrial use, and increased ownership by individuals
+precious metals.
+The increasing industrial use, and increased

 logarithmic increase in demand.
 The above noted increased

-precious metals, and the resulting high prices for such metals,
+of precious metals, and the resulting high prices for such

-from other underused sources, potentially a very significant
+metals from other underused sources, potentially a very

-source, if they can be extracted and delivered at reasonable
+significant source, if they can be extracted and delivered at

 Copper anode slime is one of the major sources of the precious